Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 g.
 Surcharges, taxes and tolls

-Surcharges refer to an array of fees, often set in an arbitrary fashion, to reflect temporary conditions that may impact on the costs assumed by the transporter.
+Surcharges refer to an array of fees, often set in an arbitrary fashion, to reflect temporary conditions that may impact the costs assumed by the transporter.
 They also take place when fares are regulated, leaving the operator to find alternative sources of revenue.
-The most common are fuel surcharges, security fees, geopolitical risk premiums, and additional baggage fees.
+Fuel surcharges, security fees, geopolitical risk premiums, and additional baggage fees are most common.
 The passenger transport industry, particularly airlines, has become dependent on a wide array of surcharges as a source of revenue for operators.
 Yield management is another form of surcharge where a transport service provider changes its rate according to fluctuations in demand.

 3. Types of Transport Costs

 Mobility is influenced by transport costs.
 Empirical evidence for passenger vehicle use underlines the relationship between annual vehicle mileage and fuel costs, implying the higher fuel costs are, the lower the mileage.
 At the international level, the doubling of transport costs can reduce trade flows by more than 80%.
 The more affordable mobility is, the more frequent the movements and the more likely they will take place over longer distances.
 Empirical evidence also underlines that transport costs tend to be higher in the early or final stages of a movement, also known as the first and the last mile.
 A wide variety of transport costs can be considered.